Apron of Magic

 Apron of Magic (まほうのエプロン, Mahō no epuron) is an arcade collectible card cooking game developed and published by Examu.
 The game was created to commemorate the 50th anniversary of Sanrio and features various characters from the Sanrio Company, including ones from the anime series.
-The game was released in Japan on July 26, 2010 and has been into several revisions during its release.
+The game was released in Japan on July 26, 2010 and has been into several revisions during its release period.
 Starting with the revision in 2012, the game is tied to both the Jewelpet and Arcana Heart franchises.